mpdf/mpdf.github.io/what-else-can-i-do/images.md

 PNG images which are interlaced or have alpha channel transparency, and GIF images use the GD library if it is installed.

-Any process that requires the GD library uses a large amount of memory - to create a GD image in memory can use up to 10 x the file size (e.g. a 690K GIF file read into imagecreatefromstring() used about 5MB of PHP memory).
+Any process that requires the GD library uses a large amount of memory - to create a GD image in memory can use up to 10× the file size (e.g. a 690K GIF file read into imagecreatefromstring() used about 5MB of PHP memory).

 ## Dynamically generated Images